henilptel/Conjure/README.md

 3. **Canvas Rendering**: The pixel data is rendered to an HTML canvas element, with automatic scaling to fit within 800×600px while preserving the original aspect ratio.

-4. **Grayscale Conversion**: When you click "Make Grayscale", ImageMagick processes the original image data (not the canvas) to ensure quality, then re-renders the result.
+4. **Image Processing**: Apply effects like grayscale or blur.
+All operations process the original image data (not previously processed results) to ensure quality and prevent compounding artifacts.

+5. **Blur Control**: Drag the blur slider to adjust intensity.
+The UI updates immediately, but actual WASM processing is debounced (300ms) to prevent excessive computation during rapid adjustments.

 ## Browser Compatibility